 Travel insurance is often the only way to get help in case of medical emergencies and an urgent need to return home — circumstances where your embassy or consulate can’t help (with some exceptions).

-Ultimately — unless it’s a mandatory visa requirement to enter the country you wish to visit — whether to get insured is up to you and will depend on your circumstances.
+Ultimately — unless it’s a mandatory visa requirement to enter the country you wish to visit — getting insured is a personal decision and will depend on your circumstances.

 However, there are undeniable financial benefits to getting insured.
-Most people can’t afford to lose the budget they’ve saved up for their holidays and book a new trip.
+Most people can’t afford to lose the budget they’ve put into their trip away should something causes your plans to change.
 Travel insurance will allow you to recover your money in case you have to cancel your trip.

-Circumstances that for you are necessary cause for cancellation will not be enough for a refund of your plane tickets or cruise fees.
-There are plenty of travel insurance options with trip cancellation benefits that will get you reimbursement for prepaid, nonrefundable trip costs when you have to cancel for a covered reason.
+There are plenty of travel insurance options with trip cancellation benefits that can help you get your money back.
+Reimbursement for prepaid, nonrefundable trip costs is normally available when you have to cancel for one of many common situations.